yanchenko-igor/dhh-system-engineering/README.md

 ### Examples

-- [Deployment and Service](kubernetes/examples/deployment_service): A simple example of a Kubernetes deployment, different service types and a horizontal pod autoscaler.
+- [Deployment, Service and Autoscaling](kubernetes/examples/deployment_service): A simple example of a Kubernetes deployment, different service types and a horizontal pod autoscaler.

 ## Other useful tools